 The Association of State and Provincial Psychology Boards (ASPPB) Supervision Guidelines were originally published in January 1998 and subsequently revised in 2003 (ASPPB, 1998, 2003).
-Since that time much has been written about the process, methods and techniques of supervision facilitating the necessity to once again review and revise the ASPPB Supervision Guidelines.
+Since that time, much has been written about the process, methods and techniques of supervision, facilitating the necessity to once again review and revise the ASPPB Supervision Guidelines.

 Supervision plays a critical role in the protection of the public and a central role in the training and practice of psychologists (Bernard & Goodyear, 2014; Falender & Shafranske, 2004, Orlinsky, Rønnestad et al., 2005).
-Supervisors' responsibilities include monitoring client care, ensuring the quality of practice, overseeing all aspects of client services, and mentoring the supervisee.
+"Both I-O and consulting psychology's guidelines affirm the importance of supervision as part of graduate curriculum" (Blanton, 2014).
+Supervisors' responsibilities may include monitoring client services, ensuring the quality of practice, overseeing all aspects of client services, and mentoring the supervisee.
 Protection of and accountability to the public are paramount goals of supervision.
-A psychologist may supervise 1) a trainee seeking to become a doctoral-level provider of health service psychology (e.g., licensed psychology), that is for education and training for health service providers, 2) a licensed psychologist under a disciplinary order, 3) licensed non-doctoral practitioner e.g., master's level, 4) non-licensed persons providing psychological services, e.g., psychometrists, or 5) a trainee seeking to become a licensed practitioner for general applied psychology, that is for education and training for general applied psychologists.
-Please note that the remainder of this document exclusively focuses on the supervision for education and training for health service providers.
-The other four areas will be included in a later version of this document.
+A psychologist may supervise 1) a trainee seeking to become a doctoral-level provider of health service psychology (e.g., licensed psychology), that is for education and training for health service providers (HSP), 2) a licensed psychologist under a disciplinary order, 3) licensed practitioner practitioner (e.g., master's level), or 4) a trainee seeking to become a licensed practitioner for general applied psychology, that is for education and training for general applied psychologists (GAP).
+Please note that the remainder of this document exclusively focuses on the supervision for education and training for general applied psychologists.
+The supervision guidelines for Health Service Providers were previously published (August, 2015), the supervision guidelines regarding mandated supervision were recently published

+(January, 2018) and the other two areas will be included in a later version of this document.

 These ASPPB Supervision Guidelines are intended to assist jurisdictions in developing thoughtful, relevant and consistent supervision requirements.
-In addition, the Guidelines are meant to provide guidance to supervisors and supervisees regarding appropriate expectations and responsibilities within the supervisory relationship (Westefeld, 2009).
+In addition, the Guidelines are These ASPPB Supervision Guidelines are meant to provide guidance to supervisors and supervisees regarding appropriate expectations and responsibilities within the supervisory relationship (Westefeld, 2009).
 The complexity of the supervisory process, as well as the reality that supervision serves multiple purposes, necessitates that these Guidelines be comprehensive, covering many facets of psychological practice.
 However, these guidelines cannot address many important issues within the field of psychology (e.g., how to assess the supervisees' progress; how to know when supervision should cease; co-supervision).